christos22/email-designs/save-the-oceans/README.md

-# Responsive Email Designs
+# Save the Oceans - Responsive Email Design

-Various email designs created with MJML
+An email design created with MJML

-The designs render perfectly in all clients and email providers, even in Outlook.
+The design renders perfectly in all clients and email providers, even in Outlook.